• Skip to primary navigation

 How to Roast Green Chiles

-• The avocados should have a dark green, almost black, color.
+• The avocados should have a dark, almost blackish green color.

 • Very gently squeeze the avocado.
 A ripe avocado will yield slightly.
 If it is too hard then it is not yet ripe.